 Although it won’t go away completely, the impact of negative information on your credit score decreases over time.

 What To Do After Getting Blacklisted?

 Once you find yourself “blacklisted,” it is best to do the following steps:

 - Get in touch with the lender.
 Communicating with the bank that you are willing to settle your debt is a way to show that you are not running away from your obligation.

 - Negotiate for a restructuring of your debts.
-You may find it surprising, but banks are usually willing to restructure your payment terms if you have shown intent to pay your debt in full.
+You may find it surprising, but banks are usually willing to restructure your payment terms if you intend to pay your debt in full.
 It is more costly for them to hire a third-party collection agency or pursue legal action.

 - Pay your debts.
 Make it right this time and settle your debts.
-Keep your word as they may disagree with further reconsideration if you fail to keep your end of the bargain.
+Keep your word; they may disagree with further reconsideration if you fail to keep your bargain.

 - Get a certificate of full payment.
 Once your debt is settled, request a certificate of full payment.
 This will come in handy for your future transactions.

 - Notify the bank and credit bureau to update your credit information.
 Ask the bank nicely to update your credit information.
 You can also file a dispute in CIC if it is not reflected in your credit report after 30 days from payment.